VUEngine/VUEngine-Core/doc/pages/error-diagnosis.md

 ### NM_ASSERT

 Inserted under any compilation type (NM stands for "non maskerable").
 This macro is meant to be placed in sensible parts of the code.
-Here's a few examples of usage in the VUEngine:
+Here's a few examples of usage in VUEngine:

 - **MemoryPool allocation**
   To let you know that the memory is full, otherwise extremely hard to track bugs occur